Does it feel like you’ve tried everything under the sun for your IBS?

 You need to have the right information.
 You need guidance and support.
 A plane can fly itself.
 But the pilot has to program it first – to input all the details and the right information, before it will go anywhere it needs to go.

 Who Do I Work With?

-But if you don’t have a diagnosis yet, speak to your doctor.
+If you don’t have a diagnosis yet, speak to your physician.
 And tell them all about your symptoms.

-I work with people that are willing to take action.
-People that want to listen and learn.
-People that have dedication and patience, because they realise things don’t always happen immediately.
+I work with men that are willing to take action.
+Men that want to listen and learn.
+Men that have dedication and patience, because they realise things don’t always happen immediately.

 You can’t expect to go to the gym having never trained before and be able to deadlift 257Kg.
 Or go to the gym once and walk out ripped and as strong as 10 strong men.

 Things take time, dedication and effort.
 And applied knowledge.
 If you perform a lift with the wrong technique and posture, you’re going to do yourself an injury.
-But having knowledge, support and guidance from a coach, you can do a safe lift.
+But having knowledge, support and guidance from a qualified and experience personal trainer, you can do a safe lift.

 N.B.
 It is crucial to get your food and fluid intake right if you want to control your IBS symptoms and if you want train harder, go faster and recover quicker from training sessions and competitions.
 Dietary requirements are highly individualised and there’s no ‘one size fits all’ approach.
 Working with a Registered Clinical & Sports Dietitian to develop a bespoke plan based on your unique requirements will help to ensure the most appropriate strategy and best results are achieved.